josephchay/generative-music-evolution-chronicle/README.md

-# Generate Music Evolution Chronicle
+# Chronicle of Generative Music Intelligence

 ---